 Jack Walsh who had been a Stoker on HMS Victorious passed away on 12th August 1946 and was buried in Darwen Cemetery.

 HMS Swiftsure entered Hong Kong harbour in August 1945 to take the Japanese Surrender.
-Devon man Peter Wall who had a penpal in Darwen was onboard.
+Taunton man Peter Wall who had a penpal in Darwen was onboard.

 In September 1946 Peter visited his penpal whilst on leave and, having met her just two weeks before, married her at St Paul’s in Hoddlesden.